Is Rowing Good for Weight Loss?

 So, we talked about the benefits of rowing and its effect on muscle mass, but is a rowing machine good for weight loss?
 Due to the ease of the exercise and how quickly it can get your heart rate up, it can promote a serious calorie burn that can help with weight loss.

-A study published in The Journal of Strength & Conditioning Research also found that rowing burns more fat when compared to cycling.
+A study published in The Journal of Strength & Conditioning Research also found that rowing burns more fat than cycling.
 All in all, though, it’s important to remember that one should still have a focus on controlling calories through nutrition, rather than placing an emphasis on the number of calories burned through exercise for weight loss.

 Calories Burned with a Rowing Machine